KamilRydzewski/MyRoadToFrontend/README.md

 | [Project in React - website store](https://fengo-web.netlify.app/) | [Code](https://github.com/KamilRydzewski/fengo-web---online-shop) | In my free time I create a large online store application.
 In this project I am learning to create reusable components, manage the state of application and using other React functions. | React, Redux |
 | Website for company in Chicago |  | I am currently in talks with a Chicago client to discuss the details and design the site for his big glass company. | React |
 ### 6. Sources of information
+Sources from which I get more information about frontend technologies.
 * [Hello Roman](https://www.youtube.com/channel/UCq8XmOMtrUCb8FcFHQEd8_g) - YouTube channel, where are interesting issues related to the world of frontend.
 * [Overnment](https://www.youtube.com/channel/UC_MIaHmSkt9JHNZfQ_gUmrg) - The YouTube channel explains many issues about JavaScript.
 ### 7. Contact